 LS:What differentiates Desert Rotor, and the Mantis 12PCX, from other players in the drone control industry?
 DR: The Mantis 12PCX is state of the art when it comes to its all-in-one form factor and the breadth of features it offers.
 Our competition comes in various shapes and sizes.
 Most UAV operators are still using R/C transmitters, the ones you see flying toy airplanes.
 Using this method for commercial applications forces you to use a laptop, a video receiver, antennas, countless cables, and battery systems and chargers.
 The process to learn and setup ground system components is very overwhelming and time consuming.
 Also R/C transmitters have a very archaic layout designed decades ago and not intended for modern commercial UAVs.

 Our system not only streamlines all those necessary components, but it also allows the pilot to fly more naturally.
 We offer a Hands On Throttle and Stick (HOTAS) layout.
 This layout is used in the defense industry and in the gaming industry.
-The layout is conceptually easier on the brain and allows for more precise piloting, a shorter learning curve and, as a result, a much shorter required training time.
+The layout is conceptually easier on the brain.
+This allows for more precise piloting, a shorter learning curve and, as a result, a much shorter required training time.

 LS:What were some of your computer hardware challenges in building the Mantis?
 DR: The primary computer challenge we had was finding an embedded PC that not only had a small footprint but also packed a ton of power, had customization options and came with the supplier support we need.
-We found all of that with Logic Supply and the ML100.
+We found all of that with Onlogic and the ML100.

 The side of the ML100 Industrial PC (top) can be seen when the access panel is opened.